mqttjs/MQTT.js/README.md

 ## Sponsor

-If you want to sponsor MQTT.js, consider sponsoring his main author and active maintainers:
+If you would like to support MQTT.js, please consider sponsoring the author and active maintainers:

 - [Matteo Collina](https://github.com/sponsors/mcollina): author of MQTT.js
 - [Daniel Lando](https://github.com/sponsors/robertsLando): active maintainer